Skip to content

 Behaviour

-1. If the specified key exists, DiceDB sets a timeout on the key.
-The key will be automatically deleted after the specified number of seconds.
+• When a key exists, DiceDB sets a timeout on it.
+The key will be automatically deleted after the specified seconds.

-2. If the key does not exist, no timeout is set, and the command returns 0.
+• If the key doesn’t exist, no timeout is set, and the command returns 0.

-3. If the key already has a timeout, the existing timeout is replaced with the new one specified by the EXPIRE command.
+• If the key already has a timeout, the existing timeout is replaced with the new one.

 Example Usage